 For most students, Expatrio is the better choice in 2026 — lower fees, more features, broader acceptance, and excellent reviews.
 Fintiba is the right pick when speed, age eligibility, or the scholarship programme are decisive factors.

-Compare Health Insurance Plans for Germany
+- Health Insurance for Indian Students in Germany